 Introduces the foundations of discrete mathematics as they apply to computer science, focusing on providing a solid theoretical foundation for future work.
-Topics include functions, relations, sets, simple proof techniques, Boolean algebra, propositional logic, the fundamentals of counting, and elementary probability.
-Prerequisite: MA111B (MA110)
+Topics include functions, relations,

 CS 175.
 Fundamentals of Programming (4) F

 Introduces the fundamental techniques of programming as a foundation for more advanced study of computer science.
 Considerable attention is devoted to developing effective software engineering practice, emphasizing such principles as design, decomposition, encapsulation, procedural abstraction, testing, and software reuse.
 Topics include standard programming constructs, problem-solving strategies, the concept of an algorithm, and fundamental data structures-strings, arrays, and records.
 Prerequisites: CS 170 and MA 120/MA 130 (with a minimum grade of C or consent of instructor)